Suicide bomb plot leak worries security experts

 In a speech in 2010, SIS chief John Sawers said: "Agents take serious risks and make sacrifices to help our country.
 In return, we give them a solemn pledge: that we shall keep their role secret."

-Secret organizations needed to stay secret, he said, even if they occasionally presented "a public face".
+Secret organisations needed to stay secret, he said, even if they occasionally presented "a public face".

 "Agents take risks.
 They will not work with SIS, will not pass us the secrets they hold, unless they can trust us not to expose them.
 Foreign partners need to have certainty that what they tell us will remain secret - not just most of the time, but always."